5 Types of Maverick Spend

-Many organizations face an unexpected drain of their resources.
-Oftentimes this is as a result of Maverick buying.
-Maverick buying is non-compliant behaviour by employees who do not follow their company's official purchasing processes and contracts.
-It takes money off of the bottom line and stopping it can be difficult, due to it being spread out across so many employees.
-This article is the first in a series on why maverick buying is a pain point and how companies can stop it.
+Many organisations are faced with an unexpected drain on their resources.
+Often this is the result of maverick buying.
+This takes money away from the company, and it can be difficult to stop because it is spread across so many employees.
+This article is the second in a series on why maverick buying is a problem and how companies can stop it.

 The first article of the series discusses all 5 forms of maverick buying, each of them have different reasons and causes.
 To stop maverick buying, we need to understand the different motives for non-compliance.